 About the College of Agricultural and Environmental Sciences

 The College of Agricultural and Environmental Sciences is rooted in tradition.
-The second oldest of 18 colleges within UGA, CAES was founded in 1859 and has a rich history of advancing agricultural, environmental and food sciences through the use and development of cutting-edge technologies in those fields.
+The second oldest of 18 colleges within UGA, CAES was founded in 1859 and has a rich history of advancing students to achieve success in their educational goals through the use and development of cutting-edge technologies.

 We're a college of learning, doing, seeing, experiencing, helping and leading.
 Our small class sizes allow students to get one-on-one attention from world-renowned faculty.
-Outside of the classroom, our Deans' Promise program ensures that every student has the opportunity to become involved in experiential learning beyond the classroom.
+Outside of the classroom, our Deans' Promise program ensures every student has the opportunity to become involved in research, study abroad, internships and jobs, leadership and entrepreneurship.

-According to a recent forecast, the U.S. Department of Agriculture predicts that over the next five years, the demand for college graduates in agriculture and food industries (including science, technology, business, communication and other positions) will total 57,900 jobs per year.
-Currently, U.S. colleges of agriculture only produce 35,400 graduates a year—there are jobs in agriculture available for our students after graduation.
+According to a recent forecast, the U.S. Department of Agriculture predicts over the next five years, the demand for college graduates in agriculture and food industries (including science, technology, business, communication and other positions) will total 57,900 jobs per year.
+Currently, U.S. colleges of agriculture only produce 35,400 graduates per year, which means jobs are plentiful following graduation.